V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * The Z direction (height) is 100mm (4") of travel.
 A standard build would give you 50mm of Z cutting depth, or you can use a drop table to use all 100mm.

  * This router is most rigid when working near the table surface, opposite of most conventional gantry CNC machines.
-So the lower the axis the more rigid the machine.
+So the lower the axis, the more rigid the machine.

 ![!LR4 Render](../img/lr4/LowRider4_Main.png){: loading=lazy width="600"}

 ### Tool Options

-This is a CNC platform so just about any tool can easily be mounted to the LowRider CNC.
-The most typical is a router or spindle, Diode laser, pen or even a drag knive.
-The [Makita 700](https://amzn.to/3NgdqGg) series is available world wide and highly reccomended.
-Here is a link to the current tool mount collection on [Printables](TED)
+This is a CNC platform, so just about any tool can easily be mounted to the LowRider CNC.
+The most typical is a router or spindle, Diode laser, pen or even a drag knife.
+The [Makita 700](https://amzn.to/3NgdqGg) series is available worldwide and highly recommended.
+Here is a link to the current tool mount collection on [Printables](BLANK)

 ### License